ProximaB/SwitchesAspDotNetCore/README.md

 :heavy_check_mark:   Control your switches any device with a web browser
 :heavy_check_mark:   Create users with specyfic list of swithes or rooms that they are able to control.

-:gem: If you're intersted in this project feel free to contribute to development.
+:gem: If you're interested in this project feel free to contribute to development.
 I'm waiting for you pull request! :blush:

 #### TO DO
 - [X] Dodanie obsługi webSockets przez klienta, który aktualizuje widok.